rubensantibanezacosta/Common_ionic_Project/README.md

 Java jdk 11.

 ##To initialize proyect:

-Clone repository.
+1. Clone repository.

-Import import.sql from path backend/ file to MySQL.
+2. Import import.sql from path backend/ file to MySQL.

-Create file aplication.properties using aplication.properties.model.txt schema.
+3. Create file aplication.properties using aplication.properties.model.txt schema.

-Place there your MySql credentials.
+4. Place there your MySql credentials.

+With Administrator privilleges:

-On root path execute npm i,
+5. On root path execute npm i,

-Then execute npm run update-launch to install packages and launch the project. or execute npm start if packages are installed.
+6. Then execute npm run update-launch to install packages and launch the project.

+7. Or execute npm start if packages are installed.

-It takes aproximetly 1 minute.
+8. It takes aproximetly 1 minute.

-You can login with credentials:
+9. You can login with credentials:

-ruben@ruben.com
+    email: ruben@ruben.com

-1234
+    password: 1234

 Be FUN!!

 ##POSTMAN requests in CommonProyect to backend

 #GET

 users
 http://localhost:8080/users/

 #POST

 users
 http://localhost:8080/users/